Identitry/home-ops/docs/specification.md

 Most of these apps are running on TrueNAS stor and needs to be moved to the cluster before the NAS can be upgraded.

-- Jellyfin (new, replaces Plex)
+- Jellyfin (new, replaces Plex) ✅
-- Plex
+- Plex - keep this?
-- Sonarr (currently on truenas-stor) ☑️
+- Sonarr (currently on truenas-stor)
-- Radarr (currently on truenas-stor) ☑️
+- Radarr (currently on truenas-stor)
-- Readarr (currently on truenas-stor) ☑️
+- Readarr (currently on truenas-stor)
-- Prowlarr (currently on truenas-stor) ☑️
+- Prowlarr (currently on truenas-stor)
-- QBitTorrent (currently on truenas-stor) with GlueTun for NordVPN ☑️
+- QBitTorrent (currently on truenas-stor) with GlueTun for NordVPN
 - Sabnzbd (new)

 #### Virtual Machines